-PHOENIX (AP) -- The Arizona House of Representatives gave initial approval on Monday to a bill that would require the state to reimburse the city of Glendale for some public safety expenses following next year's Super Bowl.
+PHOENIX (AP) -- The Arizona House of Representatives has passed a bill that requires the state to reimburse the city of Glendale for some public safety expenses after next year's Super Bowl.

 The 2015 Super Bowl will be played in the University of Phoenix Stadium in Glendale.

-Glendale officials say threats to safety such as the Boston Marathon bombings last year have increased costs of security at major events.
+Glendale officials say threats like last year's Boston Marathon bombings last year have increased costs of security at major events.

 The bill applies to major events that have at least 14,000 attendees and are broadcast on live TV.